-TCR data are used to describe the demographic characteristics of people who develop a specific type of cancer, compare the cancer burden to other public health issues, evaluate trends in cancer incidence and mortality over time, and examine factors affecting cancer survival outcomes.^{8,9,10} In addition, TCR data helped identify that an increase in Pap test screening led to a reduction in cervical cancer incidence and mortality rates, underscoring the importance of preventive strategies.11 TCR data are also used to evaluate potential cancer disparities by race/ethnicity, geographic location, and socioeconomic status.
-For example, a recent study identified that the black population in Texas, compared to other race/ethnicity groups, experienced higher incidences rates of central nervous system tumors.12
+TCR data are used to describe the demographic characteristics of people who develop a specific type of cancer, compare the cancer burden to other public health issues, evaluate trends in cancer incidence and mortality over time, and examine factors affecting cancer survival outcomes.
+9,10,11,12 In addition, TCR data on cervical cancer incidence are being used by the National Cancer Institute's Population-based Research to Optimize the Screening Process (PROSPR) I consortium to evaluate and improve the effectiveness of US cervical cancer screening.
+TCR data are also used to evaluate potential cancer disparities by race/ethnicity, geographic location, and socioeconomic status.
+For example, a recent study identified that the Black population in Texas, compared to other race/ethnicity groups, experienced higher